raspberrypilearning/documenting-your-code/en/step_5.md

 ## Generating documentation

-Now that your code contains some information about itself in the form of docstrings, you can use Python's [`pydoc`](https://docs.python.org/3/library/pydoc.html) module to automatically create HTML documentation about your code.
+Now that your code contains some information about itself in the form of docstrings, you can use Python's [pydoc](https://docs.python.org/3/library/pydoc.html) module to automatically create HTML documentation about your code.

 --- task ---

-Open a terminal window (Raspbery Pi/Linux PC/Mac) or command prompt window (Windows PC).
+Open a terminal window (Raspberry Pi/Linux PC/Mac) or command prompt window (Windows PC).

 --- /task ---